 LS- get people to look at papers and read the results on papers, to highlight the difference between why certain statistical tests were used and not others.
 People usually look at the overall findings of a paper, but not always the results.
 The results can be used to critique a paper to decide if it’s helpful, and also to help you decide what type of test you should be using on your own research.

 SR to organize and introduce next webinar on training and approvals.
 IC to organise states webinar after.
 Fellowship clinic talk, SR to contact Rachel Elliot to see if would be able to give the talk.
-OL to ask stroke association manager to get involved in future talk.
+OL to ask stroke association manager to get involved in future talk on fellowships.
 Ask Matt (chair of VS) to talk about BHF.

 OL- in NIHR/fellowship clinic could talk about PHD and HSST and other career routes.